peterzjx/pandoc-eqnos/README.md

 ```
 By default, the sublabels will be numbered (see below for the detailed incremental strategy) and can be referenced (i.e. `-@eq:eq3`) but will *not* display any numbering in the equation.

-To display the corresponding numbering, the equation body should contain the same number of `\label{..}` as the number of the sublabels.
+To display the corresponding numbering, the equation body should contain the same amount of `\label{..}` as the number of the sublabels.
 The actual label names do not matter, the numbering will be based on the order of appearance.
+This ensures compatibility if the equation body is from a valid `latex` file.

 #### References
 Each sublabel will be referenceble, whose html target points to an empty `<span>` with the sublabel as id.
-Note that this element is not actually a children element of the `math-display`.
+The ref link will be formatted as if it's pointing to a regular equation.
+Note that the html element is not actually a children element of the `math-display` and does not contain additional information, such as the relative location of the label within the equation.
+By default, clicking on the ref link takes you to the same position of the equation body.

 #### Number incremental strategy
-If the `id` of the main equation is absent (i.e. to be exactly `#eq:`), the environment is considered anonymous and each sublabel will have its own number, while the main equation will not be referenceable.
-Otherwise, all sublabels will display a shared major numerical index and each will have a minor alphabetical index.
-Both the main label and sublabels are referenceable.
+If the `id` of the main equation is absent (i.e. to be exactly `#eq:`), the environment is considered anonymous and each sublabel will have its own number (for example, (5) and (6)), while the main equation will not be referenceable.
+Otherwise, all sublabels will display a shared major numerical index and each will have a minor alphabetical index (for example, (5a) and (5b)).
+Both the main label "(5)" and sublabels are referenceable.
+The equation body however will only show sublabel numbering.

 #### Tags
 If attribute `tag` is set for the environment, the numbering of all the sublabels inside will be skipped although can still be referenced (TODO: the displayed ref link will have incorrect numbering).
 The numbering of sublabels will not be displayed.
 To add individual tags for the subequations, avoid using `tag` attribute and use the native `\tag{}` latex command.